Anny26022/live4.github.io/README.md

 ### Branching & PRs
 - Use feature branches for new features.
 - Open PRs with clear descriptions and reference related issues.

 ---

-## ⚡ Advanced Topics

-### Performance Tuning
-- Use caching for expensive API/data calls.
-- Optimize pandas operations for large datasets.
-- Monitor Streamlit resource usage on cloud deployments.

-### Deployment
-- **Streamlit Cloud:** Push to GitHub and connect repo.
-- **Docker:** Use a Dockerfile for containerized deployment.
-- **Heroku/Other:** Ensure all dependencies in `requirements.txt`.

-### Integrating New APIs
-- Use `requests` or custom modules for new data sources.
-- Always wrap fetches in `try/except` and provide user feedback.

----